kamrul1157024/terminal-ai/README.md

 - `yarn dev`: Run the application in development mode
 - `yarn build`: Build the application
 - `yarn start`: Run the built application

+## Contributing to the Project

+We welcome contributions to AI CLI!
+Here's how you can help:

+### Setting Up for Development

+1. Fork the repository
+2. Clone your fork: `git clone https://github.com/yourusername/ai.git`
+3. Install dependencies: `yarn install`
+4. Create a branch for your changes: `git checkout -b feature/your-feature-name`

+### Making Changes

+- Follow the existing code style and patterns
+- Add tests for new functionality
+- Update documentation as needed
+- Make sure all tests pass: `yarn test`
+- Build the project: `yarn build`

+### Submitting a Pull Request

+1. Push your changes to your fork: `git push origin feature/your-feature-name`
+2. Create a pull request from your fork to the main repository
+3. Provide a clear description of the changes and why they're needed
+4. Reference any related issues

+### Adding a New AI Provider

+To add support for a new AI provider:

+1. Create a new file in `src/llm/providers/` (e.g., `new-provider.ts`)
+2. Implement the `LLMProvider` interface
+3. Add the provider type to the `LLMProviderType` enum in `src/llm/index.ts`
+4. Update the `createLLMProvider` function to handle the new provider
+5. Add token counting support in `src/utils/token-counter.ts`
+6. Update documentation and tests

+### Code Style

+- Use TypeScript for all new code
+- Follow the existing code style
+- Use meaningful variable and function names
+- Add JSDoc comments for public functions and interfaces
+- Keep functions focused and small

 ## Continuous Integration